Creatine Makes Me Feel Sick: Why & How To Fix?

 When you supplement with creatine, you have more available energy in your muscles to help you push harder during your workouts or training sessions.

-As a result, you want to ensure you are hydrating appropriately to ensure there is enough water in your body to moderate your body temperature when exercising.
+As a result, you want to ensure you are hydrating appropriately to ensure enough water to moderate your body temperature when exercising.

-Failure to do so could cause dehydration leading to you feeling sick or lightheaded.
+Failure to do so could cause dehydration, making you sick or lightheaded.

-The most effective way to combat this is to ensure you are getting enough water throughout your day and during your training.
+The most effective way to combat this is to ensure you get enough water throughout your day and during your training.

 4. Electrolyte Imbalances

-Our kidneys play a critical role in regulating fluid and electrolyte balance in our bodies and in our blood.
+Our kidneys are critical in regulating fluid and electrolyte balance in our bodies and blood.

 It is important to consult your doctor to discuss whether creatine is appropriate and safe for you to use.